Glad you got to see the show!

 View and download resources for classroom and home to continue the fun!

-Performances of Red Riding Hood: A Vaudeville Romp were made possible through support from many sources.
-In particular, CTC wishes to thank the following members of Louisville Metro Council for their commitment to providing outstanding arts experiences to schools in their districts:
+Performances of The Ugly Duckling were made possible through support from many sources.
+In particular, CTC wishes to thank the following:

-Commonwealth Theatre Center stages a full season of plays, from plays for very young audiences featuring our professional touring company of actors all the way up to the Young American Shakespeare Festival held every May and performed by skilled young actors taking part in CTC’s Walden Theatre Conservatory.
+Commonwealth Theatre Center offers classes for beginners to experienced young actors—and adults too!
+There’s also a full season of plays, from plays for very young audiences featuring our professional touring company of actors all the way up to the Young American Shakespeare Festival held every May and performed by skilled young actors taking part in CTC’s Walden Theatre Conservatory.

 See your next play with CTC